YOUTH

 CLASSes

-Professional instruction, individualized guidance, and exposure to an expansive range of creative media make our programs an unparalleled experience in youth arts.
+Award winning professional instruction, individualized guidance, and exposure to an expansive range of creative media make our programs an unparalleled experience in youth arts.
 Our programs are engineered to adapt to any level of artistic experience and cater to interest in any media.
-We welcome all students, ages 4 - 15.
-Our Creative Wisdom Tools program, which teaches emotional resilience and self empowerment tools, is at the core of all of our programming.
+We welcome all students, ages 7 - 15.

-The Creative Wisdom Tools Program is designed for students ages 7-15 years old, fusing together consciousness and creativity.
+The FundaMental Life Tools Program is designed for students ages 7-15 years old, integrating a fresh take on mindfulness with creativity.

-The Wisdom Tools we teach are: Awareness, Acceptance, Intention, Gratitude, Compassion, Forgiveness, and Connection.
+The Tools we teach are: Awareness, Acceptance, Intention, Gratitude, Compassion, Forgiveness, and Connection.

 CONSCIOUSNESS

-Each week the CWT Program focuses one one tool - resulting in a 30-minute lesson that includes group shares, visualizations and meditations.
-Our teaching style ensures students know, remember, and understand all 7 tools.
-The majority of students get so much relief and support that they enroll in the program through the school year.
+Each week the FundaMental Life Tools Program focuses one one tool - resulting in a 30-minute lesson that includes group shares, visualizations and meditations.
+The curriculum is tailored to meet youth where they are, with tools they can use the same day.

 CREATIVITY

-After the Wisdom Lesson, the students are paired up with an instructor (ranging from top high school artists to local professional artists), where they spend 60 minutes together - exploring an amazing creative lab with everything from spray-painting, hydro dipping, Oculus VR painting, graphic design, and pastels to candle making, songwriting, learning to play the drums or finding the present moment through photography.
+After the FundaMental Life Tools Lesson, the students are paired up with an instructor (ranging from top high school artists to local professional artists), where they spend 60 minutes together exploring our creative lab stocked with an endless list of media

 4:00-5:30PM